If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was. It’s free, after all.

 If you’ve been thinking about switching banks or opening a new account, do an online search for “bank account bonus offers” to see what’s available and compare offers.
-Just be sure to read the terms of the offer to ensure you can meet them and receive your cash bonus.
+Just be sure to read the terms to ensure you can meet them and receive your cash bonus.

 6. You Have Unclaimed Tax Refunds

 Every year, millions of federal tax refunds go unclaimed because taxpayers who are owed money fail to file returns.
-In the spring of 2016, the IRS had $950 million in unclaimed refunds owed to about 1 million taxpayers who didn’t file a federal return for 2012.
-It estimated that the median refund amount was $718 for that year.
+As of March 1, 2017, the IRS had $1 billion in unclaimed refunds to the estimated 1 million taxpayers who failed to file a federal tax return in 2013.
+The median refund value was $763.